HOW ACQUIRED: Signed as a free agent on Dec. 15, 2017.

 A veteran MLS goalkeeper with a strong track record from stints at Real Salt Lake, Philadelphia Union and FCD, Seitz spent much of his time in Dallas as a backup, first to Kevin Hartman, then to rising young star Jesse Gonzalez, before taking the starting spot from Gonzalez in 2016.
 That would prove to be his best year, as he started a career-best 28 games, posting a 1.04 goals against average to help Dallas to a Supporters' Shield and Open Cup double.
-He is expected to begin 2017 as the starter.
+He spent most of 2017 as a backup.

 INTERNATIONAL: Took part in full US national team camps in 2007 and 2008.
 Named to the US Olympic Team’s 18-man roster for the 2008 Beijing Olympics, where he served as back-up to Brad Guzan, who was one of three “overage” players on the US roster.